 Features and applications embedded into the platform should interoperate as equal partners on the same operating system.
 Furthermore, the platform should also be global and cloud-based.
 With a platform that has global reach, the solution can make more promises of service consistency into every corner of your enterprise footprint.
 And with cloud and virtual delivery models, it provides not only the agility and responsiveness you require, but ultimately paves the way for automation.

 Much the same way that software-defined network fabrics are the platforms of SD-WAN and SASE solutions, AI-based analytics and automation tools are the cornerstones needed to build fully automated networks or the autonomous networks of the future.
 Which means you want your SD-WAN or SASE platform to be leveraging AI-based analytics now, so that one day, it has the potential to be self-optimizing, self-healing and self-driving.

 Let’s look at the way advanced SD-WAN and SASE-based platforms are using AI to automate network optimization and lean into the future.
 First, behavior analytics make sense of the seemingly endless streams of data describing the activities and state of a network.
 Machine learning turns that mountain of data into comprehensible intelligence, providing a human-understandable picture of what is going on, and makes that data actionable.
 This new level of understanding can provide:

 These capabilities are available today.
 Network virtual advisors are made possible through AIOps tools (which stands for AI for IT Operations).
 Essentially AIOps can act as a virtual network assistant working 24/7.
 But this is just the beginning of autonomous networking.

 Platforms: Breeding grounds for intent-based and autonomous networks

-To recap, here are the five essential elements that make up an SD-WAN platform.
+To recap, here are the five essential elements that make up an SD-WAN or SASE platform.